2018 Amesbury poisonings: Investigation

 The incident was investigated by the Specialist Operations Directorate of the Metropolitan Police, assisted nationally by the National Counter Terrorism Policing Network and locally by Wiltshire Police, in a multi-agency response named Operation Fortis.
 According to the Metropolitan Police, there was nothing in either of the victims' backgrounds to suggest that they were deliberately targeted, and there were no other reports of people presenting with similar symptoms.
-The couple were believed to have been near the roads that were sealed off during the investigation of the Skripal poisoning in Salisbury.
+The couple was believed to have been near the roads that were sealed off during the investigation of the Skripal poisoning in Salisbury.

 During initial assessment, medical staff believed that the patients' illness was caused by the use of contaminated illegal drugs.
 But on 2 July, hospital staff had concerns over the symptoms the couple were displaying, and sent samples from both patients to the Government's Defence Science and Technology Laboratory (DSTL) at Porton Down for analysis.
 On 4 July the laboratory confirmed that the patients had been exposed to the Novichok nerve agent.

 According to BBC News, the "most likely hypothesis" was that the Novichok was left over from the attack on the Skripals, and that the contaminated item which poisoned the couple "could be a vial or syringe because of the couple's lifestyle", as it was believed the Novichok was disposed of "in a haphazard way".
 Friends of the couple told The Guardian that Rowley frequently scavenged recycling bins for objects that he could sell, and that the couple's houses contained "loads of household things" they had picked up.

 Sites in both Amesbury and Salisbury which were believed to have been visited by the couple were cordoned off.
 These included the local Boots Pharmacy, the Baptist Centre, and Muggleton Road in Amesbury, and Queen Elizabeth Gardens in Salisbury.
 Local residents were warned of an increased police presence, including officers wearing protective equipment.

 On 6 July, police announced that officers had identified and spoken to several key witnesses and were reviewing more than 1,300 hours of CCTV footage which has been collected so far.

-On 13 July a police cordon closed the north end of Rollestone Street, Salisbury to enable members of the Counter Terrorism Policing Network to search John Baker House, a hostel for the homeless where Dawn Sturgess lived.
+On 13 July a police cordon closed the north end of Rollestone Street, Salisbury, to enable members of the Counter Terrorism Policing Network to search John Baker House, a hostel for the homeless where Dawn Sturgess lived.
 On 24 July the cordon was lifted and the police announced that no contamination was found in the hostel.